-"We seek to further the development and exposure of the most exciting game in the world, Australian Football, in North America."
+"We seek to support fans and further the exposure of the most exciting game in the world, Australian Football, in North America."

 Australian Football Association of North America

 Just hours before the end of round one, the AFL announced the season will postponed until at least the end of May due to the decision of several state governments to impose restrictions on travel due to the COVID-19 virus.
 The postponement will be reviewed at the end of April.
 The AFLW season, which just finished the semi-finals, has been completely canceled with no premiership awarded.
 The league did go ahead with the West Coast vs Melbourne match, the last of the round, which had yet to get underway.
 In a statement, CEO Gil McLachlan said, "... this is the most serious threat to our game in 100 years ...
 It is unprecedented in the impact it is having on our game and the wider community ... we all need to take the unprecedented and required actions to get through this ... everyone involved in our game and our millions of supporters will be impacted ... and that many people will suffer significant hardship as are people right across the community but I also know that we all have a responsibility to the community and each other."